isaac-asare/UKParliament.CodeTest/README.md

 ## Introduction

-📌 Person Manager Application
+📌 Person Manager Application:
-A simple Person Management System built with Angular and .NET 8 Web API, following Clean Architecture, SOLID principles, and WCAG 2.1 AA Accessibility Standards.
+* A simple Person Management System built with Angular and .NET 8 Web API, following Clean Architecture, SOLID principles, and WCAG 2.1 AA Accessibility Standards.

 ##🚀 Features
-✔ List People – Displays all persons with their details ✔ Add New Person – Allows users to add a new person
+* ✔ List People – Displays all persons with their details
+* ✔ Add New Person – Allows users to add a new person
-✔ Edit Person – Modify existing person details
+* ✔ Edit Person – Modify existing person details
-✔ Delete Person – Remove a person from the list
+* ✔ Delete Person – Remove a person from the list
-✔ WCAG 2.1 AA Compliance – Accessible UI for all users ✔ RESTful API – Proper HTTP verbs and status codes
+* ✔ WCAG 2.1 AA Compliance – Accessible UI for all users
+* ✔ RESTful API – Proper HTTP verbs and status codes
-✔ Bootstrap UI – Responsive and mobile-friendly design ✔ Unit Tests – Coverage for critical services
+* ✔ Bootstrap UI – Responsive and mobile-friendly design
+* ✔ Unit Tests – Coverage for critical services